tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_trends.md

 You can also view a recorded webinar where I talk through the results here:

 {% if site.format == "kindle" or site.format == "pdf" %}
-This content doesn't embed well in print, as it contains a YouTube video.
-Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_videos.html](https://idratherbewriting.com/learnapidoc/docapis_course_videos.html) to view the content.
+*Note: This content doesn't embed well in print, as it contains a YouTube video.
+Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_videos.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}